 2. Logging in to a Meeting

-There are a couple of options available for logging in to a Teams meeting.
-You can:
+How do meeting attendees join a Teams Meeting?
+There are a couple of options available for logging in.
+You or your attendees can:

 - Download the app on your Windows PC, Mac or mobile device